 It’s that one step forward two steps back thing.
-Or two steps forward, one step back.
-Or variations on that theme.
+Two steps forward, one step back.
+And variations on that theme.

 You know how it goes.
 Your child suddenly seems to get reading, to like reading, starts reading all print around him.

 Then he stops.
 Words seem hard, the effort is hard, he forgets words he read last week.

 Or, in my personal life, I read, I think, I pray.
 I think I’ve got it, whatever the it may be (personal growth, a more positive approach with the kids, working on eating and image).